 Ultimately, the decision is up to you.

-You should only trade the number of contracts you feel comfortable with.
-Michael suggests purchasing at least two contracts for each trade, because he frequently suggests selling half the position to lock in profits, while letting the other half “ride” for bigger gains down the road.
+I suggest purchasing at least two contracts for each trade, because I frequently suggest selling half the position to lock in profits, while letting the other half “ride” for bigger gains down the road.
 But if you can only trade one contract, no worries.
 Just sell that contract when he recommends selling the first half of your position.

 Whatever strategy you apply, stick to it religiously.
 You never know when a loser will come along, and if you’ve put too much of your profits into the wrong trade, you could erode your returns.

 In the end, it’s up to what you feel comfortable with.
 For the purposes of our portfolio, though, we value each holding as being equally weighted.